lwhsu/talk-20140828-juluosdev_freebsd_in_taiwan/slides.md

 ---

-# What the Prject Produces
+# What the Project Produces

 * FreeBSD kernel, user space
 * Release engineering